theAayushbajaj/mcgill_fiam/05-Asset_Allocation/strategy_3/3-description.md

-This strat is the once HRP, BL, emw
+This strat is the one with HRP, BL, emw